Boolean Observation Games: Abstract

 We introduce {\em Boolean Observation Games}, a subclass of multi-player finite strategic games with \textit{incomplete information} and \textit{qualitative objectives}.
 In Boolean observation games, each player is associated with a finite set of propositional \emph{variables} of which only it can observe the value, and it controls whether and to whom it can {\em reveal} that value.
 It does not control the given, fixed, value of variables.
 Boolean observation games are a generalization of Boolean games, a well-studied subclass of strategic games but with complete information, and wherein each player controls the value of its variables.

-In Boolean observation games player goals describe multi-agent knowledge of variables.
+In Boolean observation games, player goals describe multi-agent knowledge of variables.
 As in classical strategic games, players choose their strategies simultaneously and therefore observation games capture aspects of both imperfect and incomplete information.
 They require reasoning about sets of outcomes given sets of indistinguishable valuations of variables.
-What a Nash equilibrium is, depends on an outcome relation between such sets.
+An outcome relation between such sets determines what the Nash equilibria are.
 We present various outcome relations, including a qualitative variant of ex-post equilibrium.
 We identify conditions under which, given an outcome relation, Nash equilibria are guaranteed to exist.
 We also study the complexity of checking for the existence of Nash equilibria and of verifying if a strategy profile is a Nash equilibrium.
 We further study the subclass of Boolean observation games with `knowing whether' goal formulas, for which the satisfaction does not depend on the value of variables.
 We show that each such Boolean observation game corresponds to a Boolean game and vice versa, by a different correspondence, and that both correspondences are precise in terms of existence of Nash equilibria.